 More information on yellowblock sandstone

-Impacts to the operation of City Hall will be minimal with functions and events to continue as normal.
+The restoration has minimal impact on the operation of City Hall with functions and events continuing as normal.

 The eastern entrance to City Hall is now open following the refurbishment of the stones around the doorway and construction of a new access ramp.
 The Christie Street entry on the western side of the building and the main King Street entry are also open for public access.